makauimmaculate/hackathon_portfolio/README.md

 •	HTML5 - For the structuring the webcontent.

-•	CSS - For designing the website making it appealing and resposnive. -Javascript - For making the website mobile version be accesible through the menu bar toogle.
+•	CSS - For designing the website making it appealing and resposnive.

 •	Formspree - For handling contact form submissions.
 (No PHP, Javascript or any backend code required. ).
 It's very easy to get started and it's free.
    Netifly - For hosting the website.